hackerguy/IBM-ML/README.md

 Download and install IBM Cloud CLI tools and the IBM Kubernetes Service plug-in.

-***For Mac and Linux, run the following command:***
+For Mac and Linux, run the following command:

 	$ curl -sL https://ibm.biz/idt-installer | bash

-***For Windows 10 Pro, run the following command as an administrator:***
+For Windows 10 Pro, run the following command as an administrator:
-Right-click the Windows PowerShell icon, and select Run as administrator.
+(Right-click the Windows PowerShell icon, and select Run as administrator.)

-	> Set-ExecutionPolicy Unrestricted; iex(New-Object Net.WebClient).DownloadString('http://ibm.biz/idt-win-installer')
+	C:\> Set-ExecutionPolicy Unrestricted; iex(New-Object Net.WebClient).DownloadString('http://ibm.biz/idt-win-installer')

 Log in to your IBM Cloud account.